Spam or system failure? Why gambling texts are hard to stop

 Rules on paper: The promise of sender accountability

-“No person shall make an unsolicited call or text message unless such person discloses the full name of the caller or sender, the company or organization for whose benefit the call or text message is being made, and the telephone number of a fixed line where such identity can be established and verified.”
+On paper, safeguards exist.
+Section 5 of Senate Bill No. 2460, titled “Requirement for a Caller or Sender,” is clear: “No person shall make an unsolicited call or text message unless such person discloses the full name of the caller or sender, the company or organization for whose benefit the call or text message is being made, and the telephone number of a fixed line where such identity can be established and verified.”

 Youth wellbeing in the digital age: Social media’s impact on young lives